Let's see the case:

 This happens because the path that has been defined where the kml file is to be saved is not accessible or there are no permissions for this action.

-Ideally, it is to place a route on disk D, which has fewer restrictions than what disk C. usually has.
+Ideally, you should put a path on disk D, which has fewer restrictions than disk C usually has.
 Example:

 The points are coming out at the North Pole.